jross365/LMStudio-Client/README.md

 ---

+### 05/19/2024

+Put together the following functions:

+**✅ Convert-LMDialogToHistoryEntry** : This intakes a dialog and generates an entry for the History File.
+It's a flat, simple function, with minimal validation.

+**✅ Select-LMHistoryEntry :** This reads and parses the History file, and uses **Out-GridView** to present the contents for continuation of a previous dialog.

+The **Select-LMHistoryEntry** function hints at the ⬜️ **Repair-LMHistoryFile** function, which still needs to be written.
+It's functionally simple, it'll use the **Convert-LMDialogToHistoryEntry** function to read every Dialog file and reassemble the History File.

+**Today I need to:**

+⬜️ Integrate the two new functions into **Start-LMChat**

+⬜️ Sort out History File handling in **Start-LMChat**

+---

 ### 05/18/2024

 Today, I built the **Invoke-LMSaveOrOpenUI** function, which presents an Open/Save Windows dialog.
 This will _really_ help me cut down on validation code, in cases where the user provides no path or an invalid path.